JetBrains-Research/pubtrends/README.md

 * *Shpynov, O. and Kapralov, N., 2021, August.
 PubTrends: a scientific literature explorer.
 In Proceedings of the 12th ACM Conference on Bioinformatics, Computational Biology, and Health Informatics (pp. 1-1).* https://doi.org/10.1145/3459930.3469501

-* *Nikiforovskaya, A., Kapralov, N., Vlasova, A., Shpynov, O. and Shpilman, A., 2020, December.
-Automatic generation of reviews of scientific papers.
-In 2020 19th IEEE International Conference on Machine Learning and Applications (ICMLA) (pp. 314-319).
-IEEE.* https://arxiv.org/abs/2010.04147

 * [Icons by Feather](https://feathericons.com/)